St Mark's Clock: Original construction

-In 1493, the Venetian Republic commissioned Giovan Paolo Rainieri to make a clock movement.
+In 1493, the Venetian Republic commissioned Giovan Paolo Ranieri to make a clock movement.
 He had already constructed clocks in his home town of Reggio Emilia in 1481.
 Construction of the tower started in 1496, and by December 1497 the great bell had been completed by Simone Camponato and installed on the top, with the two bronze figures of shepherds, each 2.5m high, who hit the bell with hammers.
 These figures are referred to as Moors because of the dark colour of the bronze patina.
 Paolo died in 1498 and his son Gian Carlo completed the work.

 The clock was inaugurated on February 1, 1497.
 Driven by weights, with a foliot escapement, the clock controlled both the bell-ringing shepherds on the tower, who would have rung the bell between 1 and 24 times to sound the Italian hours, and a carousel which showed the procession of the Magi, preceded by an angel blowing a trumpet.

 The dial was a concentric-ring astronomical clock similar to the clock of the Torre dell'Orologio, Padua of 1434, rather than the astrolabe type with offset zodiac dial, as found at Prague.
 The 24 hours of the day were marked, in Roman numerals, around the edge, with I at the right-hand side, and marked Italian hours.
 The relative positions of five planets (Saturn, Jupiter, Mars, Venus, and Mercury) were shown, as were the moon's phases and the position of the Sun in the zodiac.
 The four circular windows around the dial may have contained astrolabe-type devices or orreries.

-The Venetian Government paid Raineri and his family to live in the Clock Tower and maintain the clock in good order.
+The Venetian Government paid Ranieri and his family to live in the Clock Tower and maintain the clock in good order.
 He was the first clock-keeper or 'temperatore', and this post continued to be filled, often by different generations of the same family, until 1998.

 Repairs and restorations have been frequent.
 In 1550 there were accusations that some of the gears had been stolen and sold.